-1. Where a relying party intends to rely upon European Digital Identity Wallets for the provision of public or private services it shall register in the Member State where the relying party is established.
+- 1. Where a relying party intends to rely upon European Digital Identity Wallets for the provision of public or private services it shall register in the Member State where the relying party is established. - 1a.

-1a.
 The registration process shall be cost-effective and proportionate-to-risk.
-Relying parties shall provide at least:
+Relying parties shall provide at least: - a) the information necessary to authenticate to European Digital Identity Wallets, which as a minimum includes: